fhiso/legacy-format/dates.md

 uses the *month name* `THER` regardless of which form the source uses.
 `FERV` *must not* be used.

-The number of additional *calendar days* inserted into the *calendar year* as jours complémentaires depends on the *logical year*.
-If the *logical year* number is 3, 7, 11 or 15, the year had 6 jours complémentaires; all other years with *logical year* numbers between 1 and 18, inclusive, had 5 jours complémentaires.
+In the French Republican *calendar*, a *calendar year* with 6 *jours complémentaires* is called a **leap year**, while a *calendar year* with only 5 *jours complémentaires* is called a **non-leap year**.

-{.note}  This standard does not specify when leap years occurred after year 18 because the legislation was ambiguous.
-The legislation required leap years to be arranged such that the autumnal equinox would fall on the first day of the year, 1 Vendémiaire, at the Paris Observatory.
+If the *logical year* number is 3, 7, 11 or 15, the *calendar year* was a *leap year*; all other years with *logical year* numbers between 1 and 18, inclusive, were *non-leap years*.

-Under this rule, the leap year after year XV would have been five years later, in year XX.
-However the legislation also said that leap years were every four years, in which case the next leap year would have been XIX.
-A solution was proposed by Charles-Gilbert Romme, one of the creators of the *calendar*, which would have placed a leap year in year XX, and then one every four years with similar rules as the Gregorian *calendar* applying every century.
-No decision had been made Napoleon abolished the *calendar* stopped, so no definitive statement can be made on which subsequent years were leap years, and this standard does not require any particular interpretation.
+{.note}  This standard does not specify when *leap years* occurred after year XVIII because the legislation was ambiguous.
+The legislation required *leap years* to be arranged such that the autumnal equinox would fall on the first day of the year, 1 Vendémiaire, as observed from the Paris Observatory.
+Under this rule, the *leap year* after year XV would have been five years later, in year XX.
+However the legislation also said that *leap years* were every four years, in which case the next *leap year* would have been XIX.
+A solution was proposed by Charles-Gilbert Romme, one of the creators of the *calendar*, which would have placed a *leap year* in year XX, and then one every four years with similar rules as the Gregorian *calendar* applying every century.
+No decision had been made when Napoléon abolished the *calendar*, so no definitive statement can be made on which subsequent years were *leap years*, and this standard does not require any particular interpretation.
 Applications *may* do any of the above and remain *conformant*; they *may* also reject anything after year XVII as not being *well-formed*.

 A *date* which uses a *calendar day* number which is greater than the number of *calendar days* in the specified year and month is not a *well-formed date*.
-This provision applies to jours complémentaires too.
+This provision applies to *jours complémentaires* too.

 ### The Hebrew calendar                                        {#hebrew}